 Menu

 The blame game can start up pretty fast when something goes wrong at a self-storage facility.
-To counter this, many operators make every tenant buy insurance or a tenant protection plan.
+To counter this, many operators want every tenant buy insurance or a tenant protection plan.

 But should you do the same?
 We’ll explore the benefits and drawbacks of requiring tenant protection at your facility here!